-Lord Vishnu is one of the three Hindu Trinity God in Hindu Dharma (Brahma, Vishnu, and Shiva).
-While Brahma is responsible for the creation of the universe and Shiva for destruction for re-creation, Lord Vishnu is the preserver of the Universe.
+Lord Vishnu is one of the three Hindu trinity gods in Hindu Dharma.
+While Brahma is responsible for the creation of the Universe and Shiva for the destruction, Lord Vishnu is the preserver of the Universe.

 Meaning of Vishnu

 The name Vishnu is taken from the word “Vish,” which means to spread in all directions, and therefore he comprises the entire Universe, which is ever-expanding.
 The word Vishnu means ‘one who pervades, one who has entered into everything.’